-Design of experiment approaches, coupled with analytic and graphical methods such as response-surface methodology and data-mining techniques, can be useful for all the goals mentioned in section 1.
+We believe the following are three basic goals of simulation experiments: (i) developing a basic understanding of a particular simulation model or system; (ii) finding robust decisions or policies; and (iii) comparing the merits of various decisions or policies (Sanchez and Lucas 2002, Kleijnen et al. 2005).
+Design of experiment approaches, coupled with analytic and graphical methods such as response-surface methodology and data-mining techniques, can be useful for all these goals.
 They help the experimenter develop a better understanding of the simulation, and in turn help develop a better understanding of the system.
 Insights gained from simulation experiments can be used in many ways.
 Results can be used to evaluate or improve the simulation model.
 By identifying important factors, interactions, and nonlinear effects, the experimenter can improve their understanding of the simulation's behavior, find robust solutions, or raise questions to be explored in subsequent experiments.
 Thresholds, plateaus, or other interesting features of the response surfaces might provide guidance about situations that are particularly good (or particularly bad).

 For classical design of experiments, some statisticians recommend deciding on the metamodel type before selecting an experiment design.
 For example, Barton (2015) recommends that analysts interested in using regression metamodels should decide on the desired polynomial order (typically, first-order or second-order) before selecting the design.
-However, we now provide some examples to highlight the vast difference in insights that can be obtained if you do not unnecessarily restrict yourself to small designs, but instead take a large-scale, data farming view where, from the outset, you opt for space-filling designs.
+However, consider the following examples that highlight the vast difference in insights that can be obtained if you do not unnecessarily restrict yourself to small designs, but instead take a large-scale, data farming view where, from the outset, you opt for space-filling designs.

-If a crystal ball revealed the metamodel form (e.g., first-order or second-order polynomial) before we began our experiment, then a space-filling design and a so-called 'optimal' design for that metamodel will both provide insights about the important factors, interactions, and quadratic effects - as long as we have enough data to determine statistically significant effects.
+If a crystal ball revealed the metamodel form (e.g., first-order or second-order polynomial) before we began our experiment, then a space-filling design and a so-called 'optimal' design for that metamodel will both provide insights about the important factors, interactions, and quadratic effects-as long as we have enough data to determine statistically significant effects.
 One difference between using a space-filling design and a minimally-sufficient factorial-based design is that we automatically get indications of lack-of-fit if the responses turn out to be more complicated.
 While some might see this at first as a drawback, because the residuals may not fit the regression model assumptions, we see this as a benefit.
-Let us go back to the capture-the-flag example - where we have added a rather complicated underlying response surface that has flat areas, areas of abrupt transition, and with smooth changes - and suppose we use a 65-dp NOLH to explore the space.
-Figure 7(a) shows a contour plot of the actual response based on an 11×11 grid.
-The regression metamodel in (b) looks quite similar to that which would be obtained using the 211 factorial data - both have a hard time capturing threshold effects.
+Let us go back to the capture-the-flag example-where we have added a rather complicated underlying response surface that has flat areas, areas of abrupt transition, and other areas with smooth changes-and suppose we use a 65-dp NOLH to explore the space.
+Figure 8(a) shows a contour plot of the actual response based on an 11×11 grid.
+The regression metamodel in (b) looks quite similar to that which would be obtained using the 2^{11} factorial data- both have a hard time capturing threshold effects.
 The partition tree metamodel in (c) has a hard time capturing diagonal transitions (more on partition trees is coming soon).
 The Gaussian process (or kriging) and hybrid regression/partition metamodels in (d) and (e) appear closer to the actual surface, although the Gaussian process does less well around some edges of the plot.
 All of the metamodels in (b)-(e) give much more information than the 2^2 factorial experiment in Figure 3.

-Figure 7: Capture-the-flag contour plots. (a) displays the actual response based on an 11×11 grid.
+Figure 8: Capture-the-flag contour plots. (a) displays the actual response based on an 11×11 grid.
 The remaining contours are metamodels following a 65-dp NOLH: (b) 2nd-order regression metamodel, (c) partition tree with five splits, (d) Gaussian process metamodel, and (e) regression/partition metamodel.